Inside a Jury Trial

 Jury selection involves your Pennsylvania DUI attorney and the district attorney examining the prospective jurors in a process known as voir dire to determine each one's qualification for jury service.
 Some prospective jurors will be excused "for cause" or at the discretion of either side in what is known as a peremptory challenge.

 After a jury of your peers has been selected, both your Pennsylvania DUI attorney and the district attorney will deliver opening statements.
 The jury will then hear testimony from prosecution witnesses and experts and defense witnesses and experts.
 This involves direct examination and cross examination.
 Then both the defense and district attorney will deliver closing arguments.
 The jury will then deliberate and if they reach a unanimous verdict, they will announce it.
 A driver who is convicted will then be sentenced.

 The prospect of facing a jury in your Pennsylvania DUI case is likely making you understandably nervous, but it may be possible to fight your driving under the influence charge and win.
-A skilled Pennsylvania DUI attorney from Levow & Associates can accompany you through every stage of your driving under the influence case.
+A skilled Pennsylvania DUI attorney from Levow DWI Law can accompany you through every stage of your driving under the influence case.
 Please contact us today for a free consultation.